HyeonuPark/Snark-lang/Reference.md

 console.log('NOT_VALID' in PossibleConditions) // false
 ```

-## Function and do statement
+## Function and do expression

-Snark does not support traditional function syntax, Like `function (arguments) {function body}`.
-To implement this, you must combine function AND do statement.
+Snark does not support traditional function syntax, like `function (arguments) {function body}`.
+To implement this, you must combine function AND do expression.

 ### Function

 Functions takes arguments and returns output value.
 They may has optional name, for recursive call and easy debugging.

 Named function in statement-level will be treated as function declaration.
 Unlike JS, they will not be hosted.

+Note that non-named function cannot call itself in it's body.

 ```
 arr.map(el => "${el} is nice")